 Breast augmentation using implants is one of the most common cosmetic procedures in the U.S., and in most cases, it creates outstanding outcomes.
-Unfortunately, sometimes a patient can be dissatisfied with the appearance of her breasts and may need breast revision treatment.
-Keep in mind that not all breast revisions are because of surgeon error.
-While a few breast augmentations do end with an undesirable outcome, there are individuals who want a larger or smaller implants.
-Some patients may desire their implants be removed due concerns such as pain and capsular contracture.
-Furthermore, some women need revision treatment for a unique condition.
-Dr. Ryan Couvillion, a plastic surgeon in Houston, TX, performs breast revision surgery after giving an in-depth evaluation at SBA Dermatology so that the correct outcome is delivered.
+Unfortunately, sometimes a patient can be dissatisfied with the appearance of her breasts after surgery - this can be for a number of reasons such as desire for a different implant size, desire to remove implants entirely, or implant related complications.
+Dr. Ryan Couvillion, a plastic surgeon in Houston, TX, performs breast revision surgery after giving an in-depth evaluation at SBA Dermatology & Plastic Surgery.
 It is also important to understand that the results of breast augmentation are not permanent and that they may require replacement or revision.
-This is because as time passes, the shape of a person’s breasts can change due to factors such as aging, weight changes, and the hormonal changes related to pregnancy.
+This is because as time passes, the shape of a person’s breasts can change due to factors such as aging, weight changes, and hormonal changes related to menopause.

 SHOULD I UNDERGO BREAST REVISION?